-Proposed budgets without a youth leadership component cannot exceed \$60,000 in total costs (direct and indirect) in any year of the proposed project.
-Proposed budgets with a youth leadership component cannot exceed \$70,000 in total costs (direct and indirect) in any year of the proposed project.
+Proposed budgets cannot exceed \$825,000 in total costs (direct and indirect) in any year of the proposed project.
 Annual continuation awards will depend on the availability of funds, grantee progress in meeting project goals and objectives, timely submission of required data and reports, and compliance with all terms and conditions of award.